Epidermolysis bullosa simplex

 What is epidermolysis bullosa simplex?

-Epidermolysis bullosa (EB) simplex is a rare inherited disorder in which the skin is fragile and blisters at sites of rubbing.
-It is mild in the usual form; blisters tend to be confined to the palms and soles, and are most troublesome during warm weather.
-In other types the blistering may be more generalised and occasionally blisters arise in the mouth.
-The most severe form is called generalised severe EB simplex (Dowling-Meara) and those affected have more widespread blistering which occurs throughout the year.
+Epidermolysis bullosa simplex (EBS) is a rare inherited disorder in which the skin is fragile and blisters easily in places where it is rubbed or scratched.
+The mild form of EB simplex tends to cause blisters only on the palms of the hands and soles.
+They are most troublesome during warm weather.
+In other rare types of EBS, the areas of blisters may be more generalised and occasionally develop in the mouth.
+The most severe form is called “severe EB simplex” (previously known as Dowling-Meara).
+People affected by this subtype have more widespread blistering which occurs throughout the year.

-EB simplex is different from other types of EB which include junctional, dystrophic and Kindler forms; if you have EB simplex then you will not go on to develop these other types.
-EB simplex is not an infection, it is not contagious, and it is not due to an allergy.
+EBS is different from other types of EB which include junctional epidermolysis bullosa, dystrophic epidermolysis bullosa and Kindler-EB.
+If you are affected by EBS, you will not go on to develop these other types.
+EBS is not caused by an infection, it is not contagious, and it is not due to an allergy.

 Keep up to date with the latest research about epidermolysis bullosa simplex and all things skin related with our newsletter.